-But despite a growing career (before the launch of The Johnny Cash Show), he only had one album release that charted.
+But despite a flourishing career (before the launch of The Johnny Cash Show), he only had one album release that charted.
 1958's The Fabulous Johnny Cash hit No. 19.
 And to make matters worse, his string of top 10 radio hits was in decline, and the early 1960s felt like something of a dry spell for the new star.

 And yet his personal life couldn't have been more interesting.
-Tours with the Carter Family resulted in a blossoming creative relationship with June Carter, which also led to problems at home with his first wife Vivian Liberto and their young family.
+Tours with the Carter Family resulted in a blossoming creative relationship with June Carter, which also led to problems at home with his first wife, Vivian Liberto and their young family.

 June Carter Cash

-A talented entertainer, singer, instrumentalist and writer, June Carter and Johny Cash shared an early mutual fascination.
+A talented entertainer, singer, instrumentalist, and writer, June Carter and Johny Cash shared an early mutual fascination.
 But the original inspiration behind the song may have been as much their budding relationship as old Elizabethan poetry.

 Carter first found inspiration from the song thanks to a line in poetry book owned by her uncle A.P.
 She and songwriter Merle Kilgore penned the tune together after adopting the poetry into a love story.